Herb Boxer: Life after hockey

-Boxer currently works in Memphis, Tennessee as a technical recruiter for Cook Systems International.
+Boxer is currently Retired in Colorado Springs, after his successful hockey career.
 He is also the father of Marc Boxer and Jay Boxer, both of whom played college hockey.
 Boxer is proud of both his hometown and the impact he has had on American born players in the NHL, as told in an interview on NHL.com;

 "I come from the twin-city area of Houghton and Hancock, Michigan.
 It’s located on a beautiful spot on Lake Superior.
 They say that’s where hockey was born in the United States.
 Cyclone Taylor played there in the early days of pro hockey.
 It has quite a history of hockey.
 Today, all the youngsters up there, both boys and girls, play hockey.
 Amateur hockey up there is pretty big as it is around other parts of the United States."

 When asked about what a player should do to make it to the NHL today, Boxer had this to say;

 "Today I would tell a kid to listen to their parents and listen to their coaches.
 Ask a lot of questions of the better players.
 Learn from their mistakes.
 Your best friends will be your coaches and your parents.
 They will help you along the way.
 With the impact the Americans have made in hockey, it speaks volumes on how far USA Hockey has come as well.
 Americans are competing on a level equal to the rest of the world.
 There is no doubt any more that Americans are leaving their mark on the world of hockey."